Shoulders are among the body parts that add masculinity to a man’s physique and widens the appearance of the upper body.

 7. Seated Bent Over

-- Remain bending forward while you lift your arms to the side, with the dumbbells in line with your shoulders.
+- Remain to bend forward while you lift your arms to the side, with the dumbbells in line with your shoulders.

 - Return the dumbbells back down and repeat.